szunami/blog-1/2016-11-18-processors-part-two.html.md

 RAM (**R**andom **A**ccess **M**emory) is a large array of memory cells.
-It is called random-access in contrast to sequential-access memory (like magnetic tape) because access time to a cell is not dependent on that cell’s location in RAM.
+It is called random-access in contrast to sequential-access memory (like magnetic tape, or magnetic platters) because access time to a cell is not dependent on that cell’s location in memory, absolute or relative to the accessing element.

 Current RAM speeds are roughly two to four thousand times slower than CPUs.
 This is why CPU caches exist; when the CPU first asks for a chunk of RAM, the CPU